IMO’s work to cut GHG emissions from ships

 Low- and zero-carbon fuels will be needed to decarbonize shipping.
 See the results of a future fuels mapping exercise here.

-There is great potential for developing countries to become key suppliers of low and zero carbon fuels for shipping.
-Read more here: IMO Symposium on alternative fuels.
+There is great potential for developing countries to become key suppliers of zero and near zero carbon fuels for shipping, and other technologies.

 Potential future fuels and propulsion for shipping include ammonia, biofuels, electric power, fuel cells, hydrogen, methanol, and wind.